OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 - Ensure that your add-in is ready to convert.
 - Convert the XML-formatted add-in only manifest itself to the JSON format of the unified manifest.
-- Package the new manifest and two icon image files (described below) into a zip file for sideloading or deployment. *Depending on how you sideload the converted add-in, this task may be done for you automatically.*
+- Package the new manifest and two icon image files (described later) into a zip file for sideloading or deployment. *Depending on how you sideload the converted add-in, this task may be done for you automatically.*

 [!INCLUDE [non-unified manifest clients note](../includes/non-unified-manifest-clients.md)]